faizaan-mm/MNIST/README.md

 # MNIST

-Basic MNIST digit recognition model using CNN
+Basic MNIST digit recognition model using ANN and CNN